AI Visibility Playbook

 - Which sources convert.
 ChatGPT traffic can behave nothing like Perplexity.

 - Pages with high AI referral but low conversion.
-A fixable content or landing problem.

 What it cannot see

-- Human clicks only.
-Crawlers never appear here.
+- Crawlers.
+Human clicks only.

 The GA4 referrer gap

 GA4's AI channel shows you a fraction of the real number.
-GA4 only captures AI visits that arrive with a referrer header intact.
+GA4only captures AI visits that arrive with a referrer header intact.
 In practice, most don't.

 of AI-referred traffic lands in Direct.
 No channel, no source, no conversion data.